Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Alternative Choices

 Teams could architect applications that are any combination of one large application, all the way to many microsoervices combining to make one application.

-* Monolith architecture
+* Monolith architecture - application is a single service/piece of software
-* Service hybrid architecture
+* Service hybrid architecture - microservices for only what makes sense, and monoliths, etc. elsewhere
-* Microservices architecture
+* Microservices architecture - application is all made of microservices

 ## Questions to Ask

 * What is the nature and size of your software project?
-* What is the experience level of your team(s)?
+* Will multiple teams be working on it?
+* Do certain parts of the application need to scale and change frequently and independently?
+Is there a lot of risk to deploying the whole application for these changes?
-* Determine whether your organisation is mature enough to adopt microservices.
-Do you have a strong application architecture practice?
-Do you have a mature agile and DevOps practice?
-Will your data management team support it?
+* Determine whether your organization is mature enough to adopt microservices.
+  * Do you have a strong application architecture practice?
+  * Do you have a mature agile and DevOps practice?
+  * Will your data management team support it?
+Do you have experience with cloud, containers and distributed applications?

 ## Getting Started